The U.S. Open Players Have Talent, Stamina...and Their Own Hair Salon

 Where the biggest names in tennis keep their hair in check.

-The perks of being a professional athlete are seemingly endless: living out your childhood dream, inspiring legions of fans, lucrative endorsement deals, and, in the case of the tennis players competing at the U.S. Open, your own private hair salon.
+The perks of being a professional athlete are seemingly endless: living out your childhood dream, inspiring legions of fans, lucrative endorsement deals, and, in the case of the tennis players competing at the U.S. Open, your own private hair salon to pop into between matches.

 “It took me four years to pitch this to the USTA,” Farel shared with us on a recent visit.
-“Finally, eleven years ago, it happened.”
+“Finally, 11 years ago, it happened.”

 Every summer, Farel—who has worked with Kate Moss and Salma Hayek and has an NYC salon on Park Avenue—decamps the Upper East Side for Flushing, styling the hair of everyone from Novak Djokovic and Rafael Nadal to Maria Sharapova and Ana Ivanovic.
-And his go-to product?
+His go-to product?
 Hydrate Restore.

 “It conditions the hair and treats the scalp to bring back more hydration,” Farel says.
 “I started using it on Nadal because he was always complaining about how dry his hair [would get] outside in the sun.”